mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 <!--
 The work of Papert and the concept of microworlds continue to be influential in the field of educational technology [@kafai_constructionism_1996-1]. -->
 <!-- Resnick's work on constructionist design principles via software and tinkering tools merits summary here.
 CF - introduction. -->
+onal Sophicistication - using game patterns as a higher leve.

+which learners construct from scratch.

+My resear
 ### Design patterns

 Design patterns are most commonly used for computing students at higher education to teach object oriented computing but they are also useful for all levels of learners.
 Design patterns are rooted in real-life incidences of problems that are often solved in a particular way.
-They are concrete examples of coding principles in context.
+They are concrete examples of coding principles in context. onal Sophicistication - using game patterns as a higher leve.

+which learners construct from scratch.

+My resear
 Design patterns are most commonly used for computing students at higher education to teach object oriented computing but they are also useful for all levels of learners.
 Design patterns are rooted in real-life incidences of problems that are often solved in a particular way.
 They are concrete examples of coding principles in context.
 Design patterns can help the development of coding communities if more experiences coders take the time to document the patterns they use in an accessible way for novice coders.
 For educators the use of design patterns can help support learners develop coding proficiency by providing scaffolding and modelling good design decisions.
 However, one of the challenges for teachers of using worked examples and design patterns is how to integrate them into student-led design challenges.